jackbayliss/laravel-model-connections/README.md

 ## Why?

-Laravel has built-in support for read/write connection splitting, but it's configured at the **connection level** in `config/database.php` — meaning every model using that connection shares the same read/write behaviour:
+Laravel has built-in support for read/write connection splitting, but it's configured at the **connection level** in `config/database.php` which means, every model using that connection shares the same read/write behaviour:
 ```php
 // config/database.php — this applies globally to all models on this connection
 'mysql' => [